Laser Acupuncture for Nocturnal Enuresis

 OBJECTIVE:

 Monosymptomatic nocturnal enuresis is the nighttime bed-wetting that occurs among children without lower urinary tract symptoms or bladder dysfunction and affects a considerable part of the population.
-In our study, the effect of laser acupuncture therapy on patients with primary monosymptomatic nocturnal enuresis was evaluated in a prospective, randomized, placebo-controlled, single-blind study.
+Our study actively evaluated laser acupuncture’s effect on primary monosymptomatic nocturnal enuresis in a prospective, randomized, placebo-controlled, single-blind trial.

 METHODS: